Today, let’s look back on September and look forward to October.

 Favourite September reads

-I read eight book in September and DNF’d one—but we won’t talk about that one because nobody cares.
-My favourite few of the month are below.
-Just click on the images to be taken to the book’s Amazon page.
+I read 11 books in August and DNF’d one.
+My favourite reads of the month are below.
+Just click on the covers to be taken to the book’s Amazon page.

 Books I’m looking forward to reading in October